ObsidianShark/Whois_DomainScraper-Scrapy/README.md

 ## Usage

-1 - Add all desired domains at "domains_list.txt" file
+1 - Add all desired domains to "domains_list.txt" file

 2 - To crawl over all domains, run the command bellow: